List of cults of personality: Peru

 Fujimorism is the political ideology of former Peruvian president Alberto Fujimori as well as the personality cult built around him, his policies and his family, especially Keiko Fujimori.
 Fujimori was elected president in the 1990 election.
 He then led the 1992 Peruvian self-coup, ostensibly directed against domestic terrorists.
 Following the 1992 crisis, Fujimori would broaden the definition of terrorism in an effort to criminalize as many actions as possible to persecute left-wing political opponents.
 Using the terruqueo, a fearmongering tactic that was used to accuse opponents of terrorism, Fujimori established a cult of personality by portraying himself as a hero and made left-wing ideologies an eternal enemy in Peru.

 Following Fujimori's fall from power, his self-exile to Japan, his extradition back to Peru and his subsequent trial and imprisonment, there emerged political parties that continued to proclaim to follow the legacy of Alberto Fujimori.
 The most prominent of these groups that formed in the aftermath of Alberto's downfall is Popular Force (Fuerza Popular), a political party that was created and is led by the former president's daughter Keiko Fujimori, a presidential candidate in 2011 and again in 2016.
 During the 2021 Peruvian general election, the right-wing elite, business groups and the majority of media organizations in Peru collaborated with the campaign of Keiko Fujimori by appealing to fear when discussing political opponents.
 Media organizations in Peru would use the terruqueo along with fake news in an effort to support Keiko Fujimori.
+Keiko Fujimori was elected Peru's president in 2026.

+Abimael Guzman, the leader of the Peruvian Shining Path, also had an extensive cult of personality foisted on himself during the group's insurgency against the Peruvian state.
+He was seen by his supporters as the natural successor to Mao Zedong for hardline Maoist thought, and is viewed as an infallible Communist theoretician and guerrilla leader.